Classification of the Orthogonal Separable Webs for the Hamilton-Jacobi and Klein-Gordon Equations on 3-Dimensional Minkowski Space: Concircular tensors in

+We recall the basic properties of concircular tensors as they relate to separation of variables.
+In this section, let $(M,g)$ be a pseudo-Riemannian manifold.
+A concircular tensor (CT) $L$ on $M$ is a $2$-tensor satisfying

+for some $1$-form $\alpha$ on $M$.
+These tensors are generalization of concircular vectors, which were so-called since they arise as gradients~$\nabla \rho$ of functions $\rho$ such that the conformal scaling~$g \mapsto \rho^2 g$ maps circles to circles; for more information on concircular vectors, see~\cite{Crampin2007}.
-for some one-form $\alpha$. \end{definition} Let $L$ be a CT on an open subset $U$ of $M$. $L$ is called \textit{orthogonal}, or an OCT, if it is pointwise diagonalizable.
-We say that $L$ is a {\em Benenti tensor} if its eigenfunctions are pointwise simple, i.e. if its eigenvalues at each point are distinct.
-We call $L$ {\em irreducible}, or an ICT, if its eigenfunctions $\lambda_1,\dots,\lambda_n$ are functionally independent.
-This means that

-at all points in $U$.
-A CT which is not irreducible is called {\em reducible}.
-One can show that an OCT is irreducible if and only if none of its eigenfunctions are constant \cite{Rajaratnam2014a}.
-We will only need to work with OCTs in classifying separable webs on spaces of constant curvature.
+We say that $L$ is an \textit{orthogonal}, concircular tensor, if it is pointwise diagonalizable.
+We say that $L$ is a {\em Benenti tensor} if its eigenfunctions are pointwise simple, i.e., if its eigenvalues at each point are distinct.
+We call~$L$ an {\em irreducible} concircular tensor, if its eigenfunctions $\lambda_1,\dots,\lambda_n$ are functionally independent.
+A CT that is not irreducible is called {\em reducible}.
+One can show that an orthogonal CT is irreducible if and only if none of its eigenfunctions are constant~\cite{Rajaratnam2014a}.
+We will only need to work with orthogonal CTs in classifying separable webs on spaces of constant curvature.
 It is therefore of no harm in assuming all CTs to be orthogonal from this point forward.

 One can show \cite{Crampin2003} that the general concircular tensor $L$ in $\mathbb{E}^n_\nu$ is given by